vbogretsov/postfix/README.md

 User can define macro PX_TOKEN_VALUE to extend available types.

-The parameter `infix` should be terminated by the token with type `PX_TOKEN_TERM`.
+The parameter `infix` should be terminated by the token of type `PX_TOKEN_TERM`.
 User is responsible to build the correct array of tokens representing the expression.